 “We have a dish washer.”

 “The backup dishwasher is working fine.”

 “I’m the backup dishwasher.”

 “OK, range hood and dishwasher and done by Halloween,” I answered with resignation.

 I pushed the cart filled with my supplies towards the checkout and Linda gathered up all of her paint sample cards to take home.
-Somewhere in the back of my mind I heard the thought, “You got off easy; It’s just painting.”
+Somewhere in the back of my mind I heard the little elf in my mind say, “You got off easy; It’s just painting.”
 Just then, as we passed the “How To” book shelf, I saw her reach out, snatch a book and drop in in the cart.

 “What was that?”
 I asked.

 “Nothing important,” she answered dismissively.